jenningsloy318/Docker-Cluster/Kubernetes/Deployment/README.md

     depoly multiple controllers, so I use daemonset to running multple instances.

-15. create resource limits and quota, exampes refer to [ResourceLimitQuota](./ResourceLimitQuota)
+15. create resource limits and quota, exampes refer to [ResourceLimitQuota](./ResourceLimitQuota), these limits and quotas are based on namespace scope.

 16. Install kubernetes-dashboard.